Survival Research Laboratories: Shows

 As of late 2023, SRL has conducted over 120 shows throughout the world, mostly in the western United States.
 SRL shows are essentially performance art installations acted out by machines rather than people.
 The interactions between the machines have been characterized as "noisy, violent, and destructive".
 A frequent tag-line on SRL literature is "Producing the most dangerous shows on Earth."
 A side-effect of the group's activities is frequent interactions with governmental and legal authorities.

 Their performances are also given colorfully elaborate names as a comment on bureaucratically generated research projects & papers, such as A Calculated Forecast of Ultimate Doom: Sickening Episodes of Widespread Devastation Accompanied by Sensations of Pleasurable Excitement.
 The first SRL show was Machine Sex on February 25, 1979.
 The event featured a device called The Demanufacturing Machine which "demanufactured" objects by shredding them and flinging them toward the audience.
 The 1982 show A Cruel and Relentless Plot to Pervert the Flesh of beasts to Unholy Uses integrated machines with objects such as mummified and dissected animals and a robot that was part metallic dog, part cadaver.

-In August 11, 1985 8pm, at 330 Santa Fe Ave., Los Angeles SLR performed "Extremely Cruel Practices: A series of events designed to instruct those interested in policies that correct or punish".
+In August 11, 1985 8pm, at 330 Santa Fe Ave., Los Angeles SRL performed "Extremely Cruel Practices: A series of events designed to instruct those interested in policies that correct or punish".
 Billed as: LACE (Los Angeles Contemporary Exhibitions) and ANTICLUB present: A Machine Performance by Survival Research Laboratories / Mark Pauline and Matt Heckert, assisted by Eric Werner, Neal Pauline, and Monte Cazazza.
 Performed at an abandoned train depot lot, situated with the Los Angeles concrete river to the east, the 1st street bridge to the north, the 4th street bridge to the south.
 Attendees were required to sign a waiver before admission.